Learn from the Experts

 Students in the computer engineering program begin by studying the scientific foundations that are the basis for all engineering.
 Specialized electrical engineering, computer engineering and computer science courses follow, providing depth in the many issues related to computers, data networks, information systems and related topics used in contemporary commercial and industrial applications.
 Students may direct their interests into areas such as computer and information systems, software/software engineering and computer architectures and digital systems.
 In addition to computer engineering courses, the student can draw upon electrical engineering and computer science courses to develop the skills appropriate for their career objectives.
 In the senior year, students have the opportunity to participate in an actual engineering design project which is taken directly from a current industrial or commercial application.

 The Computer Engineering program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
 View the program objectives.
+For enrollment and graduation data, click here.

 Computer Engineering Course Sequence